marksibb123/image-similarity-app/README.md

 ### Trade-off's

 Some trade-offs made to fit the time limit include:
-- More time testing the algorithm itself, unit tests would be handy here.
+- More time testing the algorithm itself, unit tests would be used here.
 - This application is built in a React project, so I would of liked to have several React components (e.g a container, input, and list output components).
 - Improving the user interface, for example, it currently outputs a list of each jpg name and the similarity score.
 An improvement on this would be to show the similar images as a JPG.
 And only show the images that are above a certain level of similarity.
 - I would of liked to break up the 'algorithm' code into seperate functions for readability.